-Regulation Amending the Regulation on Payment Services and the Issuance of Electronic Money and the Communique Amending the Communique on Changes to the Information Systems of Payment and Electronic Money Institutions and Data Sharing Services in the Field of Payment Services of Payment Service Providers has been published in the Official Gazette as of 7 October 2023.
+On 7 October 2023, through Official Gazette number 32332, several new regulations were introduced, including amendments to the Regulation on Payment Services and the Issuance of Electronic Money and the Communique Amending the Communique on Changes to the Information Systems of Payment and Electronic Money Institutions and Data Sharing Services in the Field of Payment Services of Payment Service Providers.
+These changes encompass various aspects, including the provision of digital wallet services.